 The iconic Erasmusbrug can't be missed in Rotterdam.
 Erasmusbrug connects the northern and southern areas and suburbs of the city and is said to be the second largest bridge in the Netherlands

-This 607ft (185m) tower is the tallest building in the Netherlands.
-It offers stunning panoramic views of Rotterdam, and there are even hotel suites available for those wishing to spend a night above the city.
-The tower has a coffee shop and a revolving restaurant, and guests can even enjoy a traditional High Tea.
-If that sounds a bit tame, there's something for adventurous expats too, who can abseil or zipline from the top of the tower.
+This 606ft (185m) tower is the tallest building in the Netherlands.
+It offers stunning panoramic views of Rotterdam and there are hotel suites available for those wishing to spend a night above the city.
+The tower has a coffee shop and a revolving restaurant, and guests can even enjoy a traditional high tea.
+If that sounds a bit tame, adventurous expats may enjoy abseiling or ziplining from the top of the tower.

 Grote of Sint-Laurenskerk

-During WWII, the medieval centre of Rotterdam was completely demolished by a bombing known as the Rotterdam Blitz.
+During WWII, the medieval centre of Rotterdam was completely demolished by the Rotterdam Blitz bombing.
 In the wake of the bombing, only one building remained standing, though seriously damaged: Grote of Sint-Laurenskerk, a church built in the 15th century.
-After the war, extensive restorations took place and today the church is not only a beautiful example of Gothic architecture, but also a reminder of the city's resilience through past hardships.
+After the war, extensive restorations took place and today the church is not only a beautiful example of Gothic architecture but also a reminder of the city's resilience through past hardships.